Blacksmoke16/posManager/README.md

    5. Once bundler is installed run <tt>bundle install</tt> to install the rest of the gems
    6. Run <tt>rake db:setup</tt> to initialize the database
    7. Import EVE SDE tables in
+   8. Run <tt>rake db:migrate</tt> to create the non sde tables.
-   8. In the users table, add the character you will using.
+   9. In the users table, add the character you will using.
 (Because it is meant to be usedfor localhost it will only use the first user in the table.
 The table is used to store some settings so that when you stop and return they remain intact.
-   9. In the corps table, add the corp information and api.
+   10. In the corps table, add the corp information and api.
 Api requires:  assetList, locations, corporationSheet, starbaseList and starbaseDetails.
-   10. Run <tt>rake pos:POSs</tt> to load in the data.
+   11. Run <tt>rake pos:POSs</tt> to load in the data.
-   11. Run <tt>rails s</tt> to host the server on localhost:3000
+   12. Run <tt>rails s</tt> to host the server on localhost:3000

 When stopping and returning again later you will want to run <tt>rake pos:POSs</tt> to update the informaiton.
 If needed I can include instructions on how to use cron tasks to keep things updated if people will use that method.